Financial Assistance Information

 Financial Aid Offer

 The UIS Office of Financial Assistance will prepare a comprehensive financial aid offer notification to students who apply, based on eligibility as demonstrated by the FAFSA or the Alternative Application.
 Students will be notified by e-mail of the availability of the financial aid offer notification in Student Self Service.
-Be sure to satisfy all outstanding requirements as noted in the requirement section for financial assistance on the Student Self-Service portal.
-As a result of applying for federal assistance, the student may be selected by the federal processor to provide additional documentation.
+Be sure to satisfy all outstanding requirements as noted for financial assistance on the Student Self-Service portal.
+As a result of applying for federal assistance, the student may be selected by Federal Student Aid to provide additional documentation.
 Students who wish to accept Federal Direct Loans will need to complete the additional requirements.

 Dependent students whose parents wish to apply for the Federal Direct PLUS Loan will need to apply individually.
 Parents must request this loan from the Department of Education website, https://studentaid.gov/, and must undergo a credit check.
 Please visit the Office of Financial Assistance website and go to the Federal Loan Options section for more information and the link to apply.